RealVNC® is a registered Private Limited Company.

 Where do we store your data?

-We may store and transfer personal information either within or outside of the European Economic Area (EEA).
+We may store and transfer personal information either within or outside of the European Economic Area (EEA) or UK.
 We transfer data in such a way where it is necessary to fulfil:

 - Your requests and requirements in respect of our software and services; and